sergiocruz/HelloPluralsightProject/README.md

 ### Project Overview

-Learn the basics of Pluralsight projects with this quick introduction, and become comfortable using Git and GitHub — even if you’ve never used them before.
+Learn the basics of Pluralsight Projects with this quick introduction, and become comfortable using Git and GitHub — even if you’ve never used them before.

 You'll edit a basic HTML page, as well as fork a GitHub repository and clone it down locally.